Steve Tisch: 1970s–2000

-In 1984, Tisch produced a made-for-TV movie entitled The Burning Bed, which caused controversy but also received eleven Emmy nominations for Farrah Fawcett's depiction of a battered wife.
-Tisch launched his own production company in 1986, called the Steve Tisch Company, which has since specialized in small screen films.
+In 1984, Tisch produced the made-for-TV movie The Burning Bed, which caused controversy and received 11 Emmy nominations for Farrah Fawcett's depiction of a battered wife.
+In 1985, Tisch launched his own production company, the Steve Tisch Company, which has since specialized in small-screen films, after breaking up its partnership with Jon Avnet.
 The company originally had a two-picture agreement with New World Pictures, with Soul Man being the first film of a proposed two-picture deal.
-In 1987, the company set up multiple projects at Warner Bros., which included the feature rights to the Mr. Magoo character (the project was eventually made by Disney in 1997 as a live-action film), as well as three original projects that the company, by way of Steve Tisch Productions had a contract at the studio.
-However, he also produced several critically acclaimed films including Forrest Gump, American History X, and Snatch.
-Tisch received a Best Motion Picture Academy Award and a Golden Globe for Forrest Gump, which was nominated for 13 Academy Awards and won six, and remains one of the highest domestic box office grossing films in history.
-He is also the only person ever with a Golden Globe, an Academy Award, a Primetime Emmy Award nomination, and a Super Bowl Ring.
-In 1999, he developed and produced an aborted television pilot Mission Extreme, for Film Roman and Max Degree TV, but it was cancelled due to lack of international backers.
+In 1987, the company set up multiple projects at Warner Bros., including the feature rights to the Mr. Magoo character (Disney eventually made the project in 1997 as a live-action film) and three original projects.
+Tisch also produced several critically acclaimed films, including Forrest Gump, American History X, and Snatch.
+He received a Best Motion Picture Academy Award and a Golden Globe for Forrest Gump, which was nominated for 13 Academy Awards and won six, and remains one of the highest domestic box-office grossing films.
+Tisch is also the only person to have received a Golden Globe, an Academy Award, a Primetime Emmy Award nomination, and a Super Bowl Ring.
+In 1999, he developed and produced a television pilot, Mission Extreme, for Film Roman and Max Degree TV, but it was canceled due to lack of international backers.
+Also that year, he was one of the founding partners of GoCoverage.com with Jon Avnet and Howard Baldwin, but soon collapsed.